tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

 #> 1 LEX
 ```

 When the recipe is applied to the training set, a column is made for LEX but it will contain all zeros.
 This is a "zero-variance predictor" that has no information within the column.
-While some R functions will not produce an error for such predictors, it usually causes warnings and other issues. `step_zv()` will remove columns from the data when the training set data have a single value, so it is added to the recipe:
+While some R functions will not produce an error for such predictors, it usually causes warnings and other issues. `step_zv()` will remove columns from the data when the training set data have a single value, so it is added to the recipe *after* `step_dummy()`:

 ```r